gvwilson/thirdbit/src/fiction/iffy/index.md

 waved vaguely at her foster mother's, "Sleep well, love," and headed for her storage locker.

-She detoured a few steps to study the antenna at the stern, which looked as innocuous as it had that morning, then shrugged, retraced her steps to her room, and closed the door behind her.
+She detoured to take another look at the strange antenna, which seemed as innocuous as it had that morning, then shrugged, retraced her steps to her room, and closed the door behind her.